NYUAD-CRC/crc-docs/source/hpc/training/system.rst

       - Memory / node
       - GPUs / node
       - Remarks
-    * - Standard
+    * - Bulk
-      - 375
+      - 189
-      - 28
+      - 128
-      - 112 GB
+      - 480GB
       - None
-      - Use for general purpose
+      - New HPC Compute nodes
+    * - Versatile
+      - 24
+      - 128
+      - 480GB
+      - 1/2 (Nvidia A100)
+      - New HPC GPU nodes with two nodes have only one GPU card each, rest of them have 2 cards each
+    * - Dalma Compute
+      - 432
+      - 28/40
+      - 102 GB / 480 GB
+      - None
+      - Small jobs < 28 CPUs will be sent to Dalma
     * - Bigmem
-      - 3
+      - 4
-      - 64
+      - 32/63/72
       - 1 TB / 2TB
       - None
-      - Use when memory requirement per node is greater than 112GB
+      - Used when memory requirement per node is greater than 500GB
-    * - :doc:`GPU </hpc/system/gpu_nodes>`
+    * - :doc:`Dalma GPU<../system/gpu_nodes>`
-      - 10
+      - 14
       - 40
-      - 360 GB
+      - 360 GB / 1 TB
       - 2/8 (Nvidia V100)
-      - Two nodes have 8 GPU cards each, rest of them have 2 each
+      - Two nodes have 8 GPU cards each, rest of them have 2 cards each
     * - Visual
       - 4
-      - 38
+      - 32
       - 112 GB
-      - 1 (Nvidia Quadro P4000)
+      - 2 (Nvidia Quadro P4000)
       - Used for GUI

+.. admonition:: Difference between CPUs,Cores and Tasks

+	- On Jubail HPC, One CPU is equivalent to one Core.
+	- In Slurm, the resources (CPUs) are allocated in terms of tasks which are denoted by ``-n`` or ``--natsks``.
+	- By Default, the value of ``-n`` or ``--ntasks`` is one if left undefined.
+	- By Default, Each task is equivalent to one CPU.
+	- But if you have defined ``-c`` or ``--cpus-per-task`` in your job script, then the CPUs allocated to you would be the multiple of ``-n`` and ``-c``.

 Access
 ------

-Once your account is ready, you can access Jubail HPC.
-With Linux or Mac in NYU AD/NY network, simply ssh in your local terminal:
+Once your account is ready, you can access Jubail HPC with Linux or Mac in NYU AD/NY network.
+Simply ssh in your local terminal:
-This works if you are within the NYU network or connected to the VPN

 .. code-block:: bash

     ssh <NetID>@jubail.abudhabi.nyu.edu

+This works if you are within the NYU network or connected to the :doc:`VPN<../help/linux_vpn>`

-Whenever you login, you land up on the login node which is shown on left most section of your terminal and may look something like ``[wz22@login-0-2 ~]$`` suggesting that you are on one of the login nodes.
+Whenever you login, you land up on the login node which is shown on left most section of your terminal and may look something like ``[wz22@@login2 ~]$`` suggesting that you are on one of the login nodes.

 .. code-block:: bash